 Sydney Metro also has a large range of information resources that will help you on your Metro Minds STEAM Challenge journey.
 Explore the Sydney Metro website for inspiration and check this page periodically to see new resources.

 Metro Minds ambassadors

-Sydney Metro is committed to supporting each participating school throughout the Metro Minds STEAM Challenge.
-Schools may be assigned a Metro Minds ambassador to give students insights, guidance and feedback throughout their design thinking process.
+Sydney Metro is committed to supporting schools throughout the Metro Minds STEAM Challenge.
+Schools may be assigned a Metro Minds ambassador to give students insights, guidance and feedback throughout their design thinking processes.

 Metro Minds ambassador Georgina Luck at Blacktown Girls High School